 Wastewater Collection & Transmission

-Pipeline Wastewater collection and transmission services have been provided to the community for approximately 35 years.
-These facilities consist of approximately 161 miles of gravity sewers and 71 miles wastewater force mains ranging in size from 2.5 to 20-inches in diameter.
-In addition, there are approximately 2,435 manholes for maintenance and operation access and 83 sewage lift stations located throughout the existing wastewater service area.
+Pipeline Wastewater collection and transmission services have been provided to the community for nearly 50 years.
+These facilities consist of approximately 296 miles of sewer lines.
+In addition, there are approximately 2,435 manholes for maintenance and operation access and 104 sewage lift stations located throughout the existing wastewater service area.

 Wastewater Treatment Plant

-The City of Palm Bay Utilities operates two wastewater treatment facilities.
+The City of Palm Bay Utilities operates two wastewater treatment facilities that have the capacity to treat 5.2 millions gallons of water per day.
 These facilities are located on the west and east side of Troutman Boulevard.
 One facility serves as a 1.2 million gallon per day water reclamation plant (located on the west side of Troutman Blvd.) producing a high quality effluent by utilizing an extended aeration process with final filtration and disinfection.
 The water reclamation facility (WRF) discharges the effluent to a public access reuse system.
 The second facility is across the street from the first (east side) and is a 4 million gallon a day conventional activated sludge treatment system.
-This facility discharges its effluent to a Class I injection well.
+This facility discharges its effluent to a Class I Deep Injection Well.
 Solids are thickened and digested residuals are hauled to a permitted residuals site where the solids are utilized as a soil supplement.